 Admit it: you absolutely love the smell of your new car as you’re driving off the lot.
 Scientists haven’t figured out why everyone loves the smell of a new car so much—maybe it’s because people associate the smell with the luxury of having purchased a new set of wheels.
 But the smell that comes along with your new ride is actually really toxic and can be harmful to your health.
-(There’s a shocking link between driving and your mental health.)

-“There are many VOCs that cause cancer (carcinogens) and most will produce symptoms in many individuals including respiratory, headaches, and joint and muscle pain.
+“There are many VOCs that cause cancer (carcinogens) and most will produce symptoms in many individuals including respiratory, headaches and joint and muscle pain.
 We are all built differently and the VOCs have different effects on all of us,” says Weitz.

-As the new car smell fades over time, so do the VOCs—but on warm days, the materials can start to “outgas” again.
+As the new car smell fades over time, so do the VOCs—but on warm days, the materials can start to off-gas again.
 One way to combat the issue is to keep your windows open when you can and don’t inhale as deeply every time you get into your new car.